ShellCode-HEX-tools/objdump2shellcode/README.md

 # objdump2shellcode

-objdump2shellcode is a very simple tool that dumps shell code from a provided binary.
+objdump2shellcode is a very simple tool that dumps shellcode from a provided binary.
 Normally when generating shellcode we will be dealing with a varying amount of opcodes -> instructions, making custom shellcoding a bit of a hassle when debugging issues.

 objdump2shellcode can aid in the following